Once Bitten, Twice Shy: The Power of Personal Experiences in Risk Taking

-We study how inertia and personal experiences affect individual risk taking.
-Our research design relies on active portfolio decisions relating to inheritances to separate the effect of personal experiences from inertia, which otherwise would be observationally equivalent.
-Experience derives from investments in banks that defaulted following the financial crisis.
-We classify experiences into first-hand experiences, resulting from personal losses; second-hand experiences, from the losses of close family members; and third-hand experiences, from living in municipalities where banks defaulted.
-Our results demonstrate that experiences gained personally, aside from inertia or common shocks, explain substantial heterogeneity in individuals’ risk taking.
+We study how personal experiences affect individual risk taking.
+To separate the intertwining effects of personal experiences and wealth changes, our identification strategy relies on the decision to keep or rebalance unexpected inheritances of risky assets.
+Experience derives from investments in banks that defaulted in the aftermath of the financial crisis.
+To differentiate the effect of personal experiences, we classify the degrees of experiences into first-hand experiences from personal losses, second-hand experiences from the losses of close family members, and third-hand experiences from living in municipalities where banks defaulted.
+We find that third-hand experiences result in marginally lower risk taking.
+Second-hand experiences have a relatively stronger negative effect, whereas the effect of first-hand experiences on risk taking is strongly negative.
+Overall, our results demonstrate that personal experiences aside from changes in wealth explain substantial heterogeneity in individuals’ risk taking.

-Keywords: Experiences, Inertia, Risk taking, Financial crisis, Household finance
+Keywords: Experiences, Risk taking, Financial crisis, Household finance

 JEL Classification: D03, D14, G11